jahbolero/XPX-transaction-viewer/README.md

 # XPX-transaction-viewer
-A simple XPX Sirius Blockchain transaction view from scratch using only JavaScript and HTML
+A simple XPX Sirius Blockchain transaction viewer from scratch using only JavaScript and HTML.
+#### Functionalities
+1. Transaction list - Shows a list of transactions inside the XPX Sirius Blockchain testnet.
+2. Transaction search - Allows a search of a specific transaction within the XPX Sirius Blockchain testnet given a transaction hash.